deepserket/hello/README.md

 # hello

-Diversi modi di fare l'hello world in python3
+Different ways to make a hello world in Python

-Created by Hodza Alban
+Diversi modi di fare l'hello world in Python